numo68/restictool/README.rst

 or exclusion filters for both backup and restore.

-The container running ``restic`` gets a ``restictool.local`` added to the hosts pointing to the host in the default bridge network.
+The container running ``restic`` gets a ``restictool.local`` added to the hosts pointing to the gateway of the first config in the default bridge network.
 You can use this for tunneled setups.

 Common arguments